seihoukei/trigger-svelte/README.md

 # Usage

-You set up handlrs for arbitrary triggers and then can trigger them.
+You set up handlers for arbitrary triggers and then can trigger them.
 Both handlers and trigger activations can have any number of arguments.
 Handler arguments are passed to callback before trigger arguments.

 ## Set up handlers